Signup for LITT — Agentic AI for legal, regulatory & compliance knowledge work.

 What Were the Facts of This Case?

-2. Whether an adverse inference should be drawn against the Father for failing to make full and frank disclosure of his assets.
+• Adverse Inference and Credibility: Whether the court should draw an adverse inference against the Father for his failure to provide full and frank disclosure of his financial affairs and business operations.

 How Did the Court Analyse the Issues?